 Be ahead of the curve.

 Instead of being on Facebook 24/7, schedule everything you can.
-Be sure to schedule it all natively in Facebook, not via third-party apps.
+I schedule it all natively in Facebook, not via third-party apps.

 There's no real way to schedule or automate interacting with your Facebook group members, but you don't want it to take over your life.
 Trust me, as groups grow, the comments and questions get out of control rather quickly if you don't stay ahead of it.